 The teaching I received was wonderful in that it allowed me to develop my own communication and teaching methods.
 This ensures that knowledge is imparted in a memorable, respectful way.
 I highly recommend this course for all practising midwives.”

 Recently certified as a workshop teacher, Debbie Goode has been a midwife for over 20 years and completed the Janet Balaskas Active Birth Teacher Training in 2014.

 “I would recommend this training to any midwife.
 I have experienced working as the woman’s advocate and carer at home births and in a consultant led unit.
 The training was precise, in depth and complex.
 It inspired me to increase the depth of my knowledge and skills.

 The methods of teaching are unique to Janet Balaskas and the network of support is vast and ongoing once qualified and flexible to the individual circumstances and place of work you are in.

 The techniques taught are very effective.
 We hope to extend this positive way of teaching throughout our local area and expand this great network.
 My colleague who attended with me and I have already used some of the new techniques shown to us with positive outcomes and this has inspired other colleagues in a ripple effect.

 I am proud to be a certified Janet Balaskas Active Birth Teacher and excited to see the future education improve and the positive impact this will have on the pregnant and labouring women in our community.”

-This training programme has been accredited by the Royal College of Midwives (RCM) and the Federation of Antenatal Educators (FEDANT).
+This training programme has been accredited by the Federation of Antenatal Educators (FEDANT).